mariusavram91/mariusavram/about.md

 ### Gear

 I am currently using a Lenovo Thinkpad T450s with Ubuntu as OS, I prefer Gnome Classic to other desktop environments.
 I enjoy using Vim to write code, it is very efficient.
+Vim + Tmux + Oh My Zsh is a match made in heaven.

 ![Thinkpad T450s](/assets/gear.jpg)